HOA Assessment Collections

 Further if the homeowner or unit owner rents out their property, Florida law gives homeowners associations and condominium associations the ability to recover unpaid assessments owed by the homeowner or unit owner directly from the tenant of the property via monthly rental payments.

-The attorneys at Heekin Litigation Group have experience representing homeowners associations and condominium associations in collecting unpaid assessments.
+The attorneys at Heekin Law, P.A. have experience representing homeowners associations and condominium associations in collecting unpaid assessments.
 We also have experience in foreclosing on homes and condominium units for the failure to comply with the governing documents and the failure to pay unpaid assessments.

-In addition to having experience collecting from a homeowner or a unit owner, the attorneys at Heekin Litigation Group also have experience in collecting from mortgagees and subsequent purchasers of property.
-Geoff Heekin and Austin Hamilton have litigated both at the trial level and the appellate level the issue of whether the safe harbor provision of Sections 720.3085 and 718.116 applies to certain homeowners association or condominium associations.
+In addition to having experience collecting from a homeowner or a unit owner, the attorneys at Heekin Law, P.A. also have experience in collecting from mortgagees and subsequent purchasers of property.
+Our attorneys have litigated at both the trial level and the appellate level the issue of whether the safe harbor provision of Sections 720.3085 and 718.116 applies to certain homeowners association or condominium associations.

 If you have questions regarding the collection of unpaid assessments on behalf of your homeowners association or condominium association, or whether the homeowners association or condominium association are in compliance with all of the statutory prerequisites for recording and foreclosing claims of lien, please contact one of our experienced attorneys and we would be happy to provide you with a free consultation.